 DHA is short for docosahexaenoic acid, and it is an omega-3 fatty acid necessary for brain development, eye health, and supporting many aspects of health throughout the body.
 For children, having appropriate levels of DHA is critical for proper brain growth and development.
 DHA is also important for eye health and function, as the retina of the eye contains a high amount of DHA fatty acid.
 We know that especially in developing children when the eyes function better the brain functions better.

 DHA is found in high concentrations in human breast milk because the brain grows fastest during infancy and DHA is needed to support the brain’s physical growth and development.
 For infants not receiving breast milk, most formula companies add DHA to their products because it is needed during this period of rapid growth and development.
-Parents may also want to supplement with these DHA Drops For Infants, they are easy to use, a good clean source of DHA and free from added sugars.
+Parents may also want to supplement with DHA drops specially formulated for infants.

 What can happen if a child has low levels of DHA?